Wally189/alanwpgallagher-site/README.md

 The public site is organised around the main professional story:

-- `index.html` — homepage and first impression
+- `index.html` — homepage and first impression.
-- `about.html` — personal and professional context
-- `profile.html` — professional profile and positioning
+- `profile.html` — professional profile and positioning.
-- `experience.html` — work history and capability evidence
+- `experience.html` — work history and capability evidence.
+- `method.html` — detail about the way I like to work.
-- `projects.html` — selected projects and demonstrations
+- `workbench.html` — selected projects and demonstrations of my work.
-- `timeline.html` — career and project chronology
+- `timeline.html` — career and project chronology.
+- 'CV.html` — where my CV is located.
+- `about.html` — personal context
+- `contact.html` — personal context
 - `assets/` — images, styles and scripts
 - `archive/legacy/` — older material retained for reference, not treated as current public positioning